 NESA does not select the scholarship recipients.
 This is done by volunteer committees based in the region in which you earned the Eagle rank.
-These committees will not have access to your personal information so that judging will be fair and based solely on the information contained in your application.
-The system masks all personal information from the judges, including name, address, telephone and email address, troop number, and other information that would identify the individual.
+These committees will not have access to your personal information so that judging will be fair and based solely on your accomplishments.
+The system masks all personal information from the judges, including name, address, telephone and email address, troop number, and other information that would identify the individual or his location.

-Can you update your application once it’s been submitted?
+Can I update my application once it’s been submitted?

-Yes, as long as the application is updated before the December 31, 2014 deadline.
+Yes, as long as the application is updated before the October 31, 2016 deadline.
 Simply log in at https://nesa.academicworks.com using your email and password and update your application.
-Applicants can add additional sports, academic, or Scouting recognitions received up till December 31, 2014.
+Applicants can return to the application and add additional information up till October 31, 2016.